Hanro50/GMLL/README3.md

 A generic batteries included Minecraft Launcher Library.
 Features include forge, fabric and quilt support.
 An instance manager, a metadata reader for mods, worlds, resource packs and texturepacks.
 Various fixes for legacy versions of the game.

 A simple modpack api capable of partial updates.
-The capability to easily create modPacks and wrap them in the required format the modpack API expects.
+The capability to easily create modpacks and wrap them in the required format the modpack API expects.
 An installer for 3rd party instances of forge and a robust version.json parser that should be able to handle anything the vanilla launcher can handle.
 The ability to change out some game sounds and assets easily is also provided.

 Limited support for unsupported windows and linux arm devices (1.19+).
 A built in runtime manager meaning you do not even need to have java installed to run GMLL.
 Limited support for M1 macs.
 Support for Windows (Vista and newer), MacOS and Linux.